gregthebaker/bookScraper/README.md

 python3 bookScraper.py

 NOTES:
-Ideally, this code should be modified to use prepared statements/stored procedures to make sure that malicious SQL statements are not inadvertently saved to the database.
+Ideally, this code should be modified to use prepared statements/stored procedures to make sure that malicious code is not inadvertently saved to the database.

 All monetary values shown are in British Pounds Sterling